 7. Social Media Integration

 Many online marketers overlook the importance of social media when they talk about SEO.
 While social media may not influence website ranking and SEO, the links you share across different platforms help increase brand visibility.
 If you engage an audience on social media, your rankings will be better.
 The opposite applies as well when you have a high ranking, more engagement is expected on your social media posts also.
-61 WordPress SEO Tips to Grow Your Organic Traffic by 250% The more social shares your site has the more likely it is to reach your target audience.
+The more social shares your site has the more likely it is to reach your target audience.
 It is not about how many followers you have, but how active other people are in your posts (likes, comments, shares).
 The likes, comments, and shares your posts receive are signals that search engines use when indexing and ranking your site.
 It matters how your brand engages online and how users talk about it because those conversations influence search queries.
 When it comes to social media and SEO, WordPress is once again ahead of its competition.
 There are hundreds of plugins available, created to maximize your social media exposure.
 You can use them to automate your campaigns, add social media buttons to your content to get shares from your visitors, embed a social media feed on your website, and many other options to encourage your guests to be a part of your social media campaigns.

 Who is The Best WordPress 6.1 Cloud Hosting?